moogly

 Chain Stitch - abbreviated in patterns as "ch"

-Chaining is the most basic skill in crochet.
+Chaining is the most basic crochet skills.
 And it still takes time to master!
-You'll likely make hundreds of feet of chains before you gain the skills to always have truly consistent chains.
+As you learn how to crochet you'll likely make hundreds of feet of chains before you're able to make truly consistent chains.
 This is where you'll learn how it's most comfortable for you to hold the yarn and hook as you work, and how to keep your tension consistent.
 And don't make them too tight - you'll need to get your hook back in there later!
 If you're really itching to make your first project, you can make a really really long chain and loop it around multiple times for a bracelet or necklace - or use it as ribbon to tie up a pretty present!
 More on Chaining here.

 Single Crochet - Abbreviated in patterns as "sc"